zenbinhao/docs-v2/content/chronograf/v1.9/about_the_project/_index.md

     name: About the project
     weight: 10
 ---
 Chronograf is the user interface component of the [InfluxData time series platform](https://www.influxdata.com/time-series-platform/).
 It makes the monitoring and alerting for your infrastructure easy to setup and maintain.
-It is simple to use and includes templates and libraries to allow you to rapidly build dashboards with realtime visualizations of your data.
+It is simple to use and includes templates and libraries lets you rapidly build dashboards with realtime visualizations of your data.

 Follow the links below for more information.